 - November 4: The Lakewood Tent City, presented by Sherry Rubel and Hank Kalet.

-- There will be no event in December.
+- No event in December.

 - February 3: TBA, in conjunction with the New Brunswick African American Heritage Committee.